THE ROADS OF WOODSIDE PARK GARDEN SUBURB

 It is the perfect place to explore the downs and weald of central Sussex overlooked by the famous Chanctonbury Ring.

-There are one hundred and thirteen houses in Walmington Fold numbering 1 to 125 except there are no numbers 13 and even numbers between 108 and 124.
+There are one hundred and fourteen houses in Walmington Fold numbering 1 to 125 except there are no numbers 13 and even numbers between 108 and 124.

 Walmington is actually Wilmington and the spelling seems to have been changed somewhere along the journey from Sussex to North-West London because of pronunciation.